 Professional development is a critical part of graduate education at Princeton University.
-The Graduate School provides programming and resources to support graduate student success and enhance scholarship and research.
-From writing support to teacher training, graduate students have access to many courses, workshops, and co-curricular activities to explore their academic interests.
+The Graduate School provides programming and resources to support graduate student success and enhance research, teaching and professionalism.
+From writing and public speaking support to teacher training, graduate students have access to many courses, workshops, and co-curricular programs to explore their professional interests.
 To support the breadth of interests of Princeton’s graduate students, the Graduate School collaborates with campus partners to provide robust programs to meet all students' needs.

-Graduate School Professional Development Programs
+Graduate Student Initiated Professional Development Programs

 To assist graduate students in receiving more discipline-specific professional development, the Graduate School solicits proposals from graduate students seeking support for professional development activities including conferences, lectures, and workshops during the academic year.
 The intent of this fund is to encourage students to pursue professional development experiences that will enrich the student experience and prepare them for careers after graduate study.
 Our focus is to fund programming and events that are initiated by graduate students and fill a professional development need not currently met through the department, the Graduate School, or other campus resources.